influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/outputs.md

 # workflow.v1alpha1.outputs

-Outputs hold parameters, artifacts, and results from a step
+"Outputs hold parameters, artifacts, and results from a step"

 ## Index